 1. San Francisco

-Since you’ve made it to California and stepped out of the San Francisco International airport, you should take a moment to explore this beautiful city before and enjoy a San Francisco Bay cruise before heading out to see some nature in Big Sur.You can also check out some of the private tours in SF too since they are great way to enjoy all the city has to offer in a short amount of time.
+Since you’ve made it to the California north coast and stepped out of the San Francisco International airport, you should take a moment to explore this beautiful city before and enjoy a San Francisco Bay cruise before heading out to see some nature in Big Sur.You can also check out some of the private tours in SF too since they are great way to enjoy all the city has to offer in a short amount of time.

 There are plenty of things to do in San Francisco, from sightseeing and touring famous landmarks, to shopping and dining in trendy neighborhoods.
 Some highlights include walking across the Golden Gate Bridge, visiting Pier 39, or exploring Alcatraz Island.
 It also comes alive during the holidays and is easily one of the best places to spend Christmas in the USA.